mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/form.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

-This is used to format the page a form is embedded into when viewing the form at /form/ID or when using the iframe method of embedding a form into a 3rd party page.
+If a Form is embedded in a Landing Page, this file is used when accessing the form at /form/ID or when using the iframe method of embedding a Form into a third party page.

 This should output the variables ``message``, ``header``, and ``content``.